| May 4, 2020 | Lifestyle

 In most cases, the legality of traveling with weed is directly tied to local laws.
 This means you should take time to understand the laws in the area of departure and in your final destinations.
 For driving with weed, you’re subject to the laws of the land in every state you pass through — travel responsibly.

 TSA has special regulations regarding the amount of liquids or types of things that can be carried in your carry-on bag and luggage.
-Some CBD companies make travel-sized products that meet these TSA regulations.
+Some CBD companies like CBD Living make travel-sized CBD products that meet these TSA regulations.

 Alternative options, like taking edibles or vaporizers instead of fresh flower, carrying clean smoking tools and buying cannabis when you arrive, or opting for legal CBD products may be best in some cases.